Malthusianism: Neo-Malthusian theory

 Malthusian theory is a recurrent theme in many social science venues.
 John Maynard Keynes, in Economic Consequences of the Peace, opens his polemic with a Malthusian portrayal of the political economy of Europe as unstable due to Malthusian population pressure on food supplies.
 Many models of resource depletion and scarcity are Malthusian in character: the rate of energy consumption will outstrip the ability to find and produce new energy sources, and so lead to a crisis.

 In France, terms such as "politique malthusienne" ("Malthusian politics") refer to population control strategies.
 The concept of restriction of the population associated with Malthus morphed, in later political-economic theory, into the notion of restriction of production.
 In the French sense, a "Malthusian economy" is one in which protectionism and the formation of cartels is not only tolerated but encouraged.

 Vladimir Lenin, the leader of the Bolshevik Party and the main architect of the Soviet Union was a critic of Neo-Malthusian theory (but not of birth control and abortion in general).

+Regional and worldwide populations after 1950.
+Projected world population by 2100 based on the UN's medium population scenario.

 "Neo-Malthusianism" is a concern that overpopulation as well as overconsumption may increase resource depletion and/or environmental degradation will lead to ecological collapse or other hazards.

 The rapid increase in the global population of the past century exemplifies Malthus's predicted population patterns; it also appears to describe socio-demographic dynamics of complex pre-industrial societies.
 These findings are the basis for neo-Malthusian modern mathematical models of long-term historical dynamics.